unmapped Places:

 Today the hills are frequented by walkers, mountain bikers, climbers, reindeer herders, artists, Mountain Rescue and Ski Patrol teams, ecologists, crofters, archaeologists, stalkers and gamekeepers.
 Each group has their own names for and perspectives on the land - all unmapped and unrecorded.

-The project will help to highlight these complex connections and relationships between land and people, and add to current debates on wildness, 're-wilding,' communities' inclusion and exclusion - in access, decision-making, livelihoods - and climate change.
+The project helps to highlight these complex connections and relationships between land and people, and adds to current debates on wildness, 're-wilding,' communities' inclusion and exclusion - in access, decision-making, livelihoods - and climate change.

 It helps to tell the human story of a 'wild' landscape.